haulin/necronomini/notes.md

   - no arcane stuff / no physical damage
   - lets opponents go first
   - can pick two upgrades every time
+  - upgrades are cheaper
+  - gains more gold for every battle

 ## Path tiles